 Continue on, following this road around to the right and this one-way system takes you almost full circle, eventually dropping you off on the periphery of the town, right next to the aforementioned church and Château Beauséjour.
 Turn left here and the commune of Mazerat lies before you, home not only to the vineyards of Le Dôme and Vieux Château Mazerat and the newly erected cellars of Jonathan Maltus, but also one of the 2012 additions to the A tier of the premier grand cru classé rung of the St Emilion classification, a short-lived promotion which was voluntarily relinquished in 2022.
 I am referring, of course, to Château Angélus.

-The vineyard in question is reputedly one of the few sites in Saint-Emilion where, standing among the vines, the Angélus bells of all three nearby churches – the one in Saint-Emilion itself, the chapel at Mazerat and also the older church we just passed, at Saint-Martin – are audible, hence the name Angélus, which now applies to the whole estate.
+The vineyard in question is reputedly one of the few sites in St Emilion where, standing among the vines, the Angélus bells of all three nearby churches – the one in St Emilion itself, the chapel at Mazerat and also the older church we just passed, at Saint-Martin – are audible, hence the name Angélus, which now applies to the whole estate.
 The cynic in me expects that this is not a feature that is exclusive to Angélus, as I am quite certain the same could also be said of Le Dôme, Vieux Château Mazerat, and indeed any number of other nearby vineyards.
 Nevertheless, it was the workers of Angélus that seem to have clicked first, many years ago, and it is therefore Angélus that lays claim to the name.